 This natural foam is soft and known for being exceptionally comfortable.
-Many people say that this material makes you feel like you are sleeping on a cloud.
+Many people say this material makes you feel like you are sleeping on a cloud.

-100% latex pillows are environmentally-friendly thanks to their natural materials and processing methods.
+100 percent latex pillows are environmentally-friendly thanks to their natural materials and processing methods.
 If you are looking to reduce your carbon footprint, this is an easy way to do it!

 Organic and Textile Certifications

 Third-party certifications can bring peace of mind to shoppers.
 If you want to guarantee that your bedding is safe and contains the best materials and manufacturing standards, look for labels like CertiPUR-US, OEKO-Tex, GOTS, and GOLS.